Credit Card Debt Reduction

 The impact of this debt on consumers is widespread.
-Nearly 2.5 million Americans will seek the help of credit counselors this year, while 0.9 million individuals filed for bankruptcy protection in 2015.
+Nearly 2.5 million Americans will seek the help of credit counselors this year, while 772 thousand individuals filed for bankruptcy protection in 2019.

 Reducing credit card debt takes discipline and the process below can help individuals to eliminate or lower the amount of money owed others to a financially responsible level.
 This process moves through a series of steps; each one should be considered more aggressive than the previous.

 The first thing all families need to understand is the flow of money into and out of their household each month.
 If credit card debt is growing, and bank accounts are shrinking, then it's obvious this pattern cannot go on indefinitely.
 Going through the budgeting process will help individuals to better understand how to balance their finances.
 This site contains three different articles on this topic:

 - Budget Worksheets: walks through the process of creating a budget, leveraging a high-level template available for download.

 - Family Budget Basics: uses a slightly different approach, and allows end users to compare their budget to that of an average American family.

 - Household Budget Basics: provides additional hints on creating a viable budget that can help individuals to get their credit card debt back under control.

 - Essential Expenses: are those costs people need to survive: food, clothing, and shelter.
 They also include costs that are required to generate income.
 For example, gasoline is essential when it's used to transport someone to and from work.